-You start by boiling condensed milk, sugar, and butter in a large saucepan.
+You start by boiling evaporated milk, sugar, and butter in a large saucepan.
 Next you pour the hot sugar mixture over hershey bars, semi-sweet chocolate chips, and marshmallow creme and mix using the paddle attachment of your KitchenAid stand mixer until all ingredients are well incorporated.
 Lastly you pour the smooth, warm chocolate mixture into a foil lined 9×13 and let it cool.

 After the fudge has cooled completely, you remove it from the pan, slice it into bite sized pieces and serve.
 This recipe makes a wonderful neighbor gift, and addition to your holiday or New Years Eve party.
 Feel free to make this candy ahead of time and freeze it until needed.

 This hershey bar fudge is definitely a favorite holiday treat of mine.
 As you are making your favorite treats this week leading up to Christmas, I hope you’ll add this recipe into the rotation.

 Products Used To Create This Recipe: